mulesoft-assets/template-wday2sap-worker-broadcast/README.md

 Please review the terms of the license before downloading and using this template.
 In short, you are allowed to use the template for free with Mule ESB Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Use Case <a name="usecase"/>
-I want to synchronize Workers between Workday and SAP.
+As a Workday admin I want to synchronize Workers between Workday and SAP.

 As implemented, this Anypoint Template leverage the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
 The batch job is divided in Input, Process and On Complete stages.

 1. The integration is triggered by poll to Workday instance.
 New or modified workers are passed to the batch as input.
 2. In the batch the employee is fetched from SAP by the email and mapped to SAP input data structure.
 3. Afterwards every employee is sent to destination instance - to SAP where it is asynchronously updated or created.